ThinkPad 310

-IBM ThinkPad 310 was a notebook computer series introduced in 1997 by the IBM corporation into the market as part of their ThinkPad laptop series.
-It was succeeded by the ThinkPad 380 series.
+IBM ThinkPad 310 was a notebook computer series introduced in 1997, manufactured by Acer for the IBM corporation as part of their ThinkPad laptop series.
+It was essentially a rebadged Acer Acernote Light 370pc and being released after the 345, 365 and 370C models, it has virtually no lineage to the other 3xx model range.
+It was succeeded by an IBM-manufactured ThinkPad 380 series.

 Features

 All models shipped with Windows 95 OSR2 but were capable of running up to Windows XP, if they have a sufficient RAM upgrade, as well as several Linux variations.
 They could also run older operating systems such as Windows 3.1.

 All models featured a Socket 7 Intel Pentium I or MMX processor running at 133 to 166 MHz, a CT-65550 video chip with 1 MB of video memory, and a Yamaha YMF715 audio controller.
 The standard memory size was 16 MB, with up to 32 MB max if upgraded.

-The ThinkPad models ending with a D included a CD-ROM drive, the rest included a 1.44 MB floppy disk drive.
-Ones that had a CD-ROM drive had a proprietary external floppy disk drive port on the back.
+The ThinkPad models ending with a D included a CD-ROM drive; the rest included a 1.44 MB floppy disk drive.
+Models with a CD-ROM drive had a proprietary external floppy disk drive port on the back.